Instructions to Install and Configure the Consensus Salesforce Professional App (Lightning) - updated for V11.6!

 Then open a Configuration page by clicking on the Configuration tab

-You will need the "Admin Consensus" permission set (included in our managed package) assigned to yourself in order to access the Configuration page:
+You will need the "Admin Consensus" permission set (included in our managed package) assigned to yourself in order to access the Configuration page and start data import:

 Screenshot 2023-09-14 at 10.33.48 AM